 The Alzheimer’s Project was an innovative museum program with tremendous impact and lots of influence.
 A venture we created at The Museum of Modern Art, and implemented and developed with colleagues over several years.

-The Alz project was about the creation of museum education programming for people with Alzheimer’s disease or other dementia, along with their caregivers.
+The Alzheimer’s Project was about the creation of museum education programming for people with Alzheimer’s disease or other dementia, along with their caregivers.
 The bulk of the project after our own programs at MoMA was working with other museums to implement similar programming—at first across the U.S., and later acros sthe globe.

 I was the manager and subsequently the director of the project and through the four years that I was involved, we did lots of workshops and talks and presentations across the world and, along the way, helped launch a lot of such programming.